marcomaggi/cctemplate/README.md

 The  library  targets  POSIX  systems.
 This  package  depends  on  the
-packages:  CCExceptions,  at least  version  0.9.0;  CCMemory, at  least version  0.2.2; CCStructs,  at least  version  0.3.0.
-To  run the  test
-suite: this package  depends upon the package CCTests,  at least version 0.4.1.
+packages:  CCExceptions,  at least  version  0.9.0;  CCMemory, at  least version 0.2.2;  CCStructs, at  least version  0.3.0; CCStrings  at least version 0.1.0.
+To run the  test suite:  this package depends  upon the package CCTests, at least version 0.4.1.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on